Berger, PBR's premier stock contractor, to undergo 'big' heart surgery

 Getting people comfortable in the stands will be part of the pandemic recovery.
 In fact, one of the hardest things on the horizon will be getting people to trust being around other people once the all-clear is given.

 Berger was poised for another year like the previous six, all of which ended with him taking home stock contractor of the year honors.
-His stock, which features 2019 YETI World Champion bull Smooth Operator, is among the hardest to ride and includes top-scoring bulls in any pen.
+His stock, which includes 2019 YETI World Champion bull Smooth Operator, is among the hardest to ride and top-scoring bulls in any pen.

 “We did all we could do,” Berger said.
 “We had the bull of the finals and the bull of the year and won our ninth stock contractor of the year award.”